nodegui/qode/README.md

   subsystem, so unlike Node.js there is no console attached and REPL won't work.

+## For linux

+Make sure you add LD_LIBRARY_PATH to the path to qt and then run the built executable

 ## Usage

 The prebuilt binaries can be found in the Releases page, modules installed by